hapijs/hapi/docs/Reference.md

 When the server contains exactly one connection, looks up a route configuration where:
 - `id` - the route identifier as set in the [route options](#route-options).

+returns the route configuration object if found, otherwise `null`;

 ```js
 var server = new Hapi.Server();
 server.connection();